 So what do you do with whey?
 Bottling flavored whey drinks is one option.
 Also, if you happen to know any other small farmers, you may be in luck.
-Whey can be marketed to pig farmers as feed, and it can also be sold as a very effective fertilizer for organic pastures and fields.
+Whey can be marketed to pig farmers as feed.
+It can also be sold as a very effective fertilizer for organic pastures and fields.

 Yogurt can be a favorite product among health-conscious consumers, who tend to view it as a positive snack choice.

-One potential pitfall to be aware of is the fact that not all areas have a large enough interest to support a yogurt business.
-Even in areas with access to interested buyers, it would be quite easy to oversupply the market, since a pound of milk makes a pound of yogurt!
+One potential pitfall to be aware of is the fact that not all areas have enough interested buyers to support a yogurt business.
+Even in areas with access to a customer base, it would be quite easy to oversupply the market, since a pound of milk makes a pound of yogurt!
 Yogurt makers will definitely want to have another outlet for milk and dairy products besides yogurt.

 Another factor to consider is that tastes vary.
 Most Americans prefer heavily sweetened yogurt made from low-fat milk.
 The thicker, less sweet product is more likely to be enjoyed by a few select groups.

 Adding value to milk invariably requires expertise and special equipment.
 It also requires commitment, and preferably an artisan bent.
 Before undertaking any value-added dairy enterprise, assess your financial situation, your workload, and your level of enthusiasm carefully and honestly.
 Many successful dairy entrepreneurs start out learning to make their chosen product on the kitchen stove and sharing with friends and family for free.